s1db/tuppers-self-referential-formula/README.md

 #UPDATE
-I got a 'B' for this project, with a note form my teacher saying 'not enough was handwritten'.
+I got a 'B' for this project, with a note from my teacher saying, 'not enough was handwritten'.
 I doubt if she understood my project. :/